-When your confidence is in Christ alone, you are free to focus on others, treating them with elevated regard, honoring and serving them.
+When your confidence is in Christ alone, you are free to focus on others, to treat them with elevated regard by honoring and serving them.
 You can “consider others as more important than yourselves” (Philippians 2:3, HCSB).

 In addition, humility is the virtue that begets all other good virtues.
 Being humble means being teachable.
 If you are humble you are ready to learn how to be patient, kind, and most importantly, you are willing to be transformed by God.

 You may wonder if you can teach someone humility, especially a child.
 Yes, you can, but it’s not easy.